It's quite rare to find a TV show that doesn't contain this trope.

 On Dollhouse we seem to have Topher Brink as Mr. Snarky.
 Adelle DeWitt is much more Deadpan, much less Snark, and Ballard tends to run a little too hot to get in any deadpan.
 Naturally more than one of the imprints—a disproportionate number, one might say—have a taste for this sort of humor.

 Martin Freeman seems to specialise in this type of character.
 Like Tim Canterbury from the original version of The Office and his version of John Watson from Sherlock.
-His interpretation of Bilbo Baggins in Peter Jackson's movie version of The Hobbit is eagerly awaited by many.

 'Allo 'Allo!: Most of the characters, especially René.
 Helga's deadpan snarking also doesn't get enough credit.

 The Amazing Race: In Season 3, brothers Ken & Gerard were snarky towards practically everyone (especially Ian), but perhaps surprisingly they did so in a playful and non-vindictive way.
 Also from Season 3, Aaron & Arianne were a much more straightforward example in a very non-playful and vindictive way.

 American Idol: Simon is wildly known for his insults and trademark sarcasm towards contestants.
 During the first season he was also known for getting into fights with Paula.
 They still get into fights, but now there's a lot more UST.